JoabMendes/DS2015.2/term1/corba_t5/fortuneCookie/README.md

 `python server.py`

-This will generate and IOR number that will be the object reference for the clients, it could be the same as the omniName, but to simplify the example copy the string generate by serve and sign it to the variable `ior` in the client script.
+This will generate and IOR number that will be the object reference for the clients, it could be the same as the omniName, but to simplify the example copy the string generate by the server and sign it to the variable `ior` in the client script.

 After this just run the client: